ArtHitParade

 This series is entitled Paris-Circus, where circus has not the meaning of a show but instead of a frenetic activity.
 In a surrounding of exuberant colors, people are dull, without personality, each one in his box like within a game of the goose and they do not communicate.
 The drawing is resolutely naive.

 Paris Polka evokes dancing rooms and pleasures.
-This oil on canvas 190 x 220 cm was sold for $ 25M including premium by Christie's on May 11, 2015.
+This oil on canvas 190 x 220 cm was sold for $ 25M by Christie's on May 11, 2015.

-Humor comes back even bitter in Les Grandes Artères, oil on canvas 114 x 146 cm for sale by Christie's in New York on November 15, lot 17 A estimated $ 15M.
-Please watch the videoshared by the auction house.
+Humor comes back even bitter in Les Grandes Artères, oil on canvas 114 x 146 cm, sold for $ 24M from a lower estimate of $ 15M by Christie's on November 15, 2016, lot 17 A. Please watch the video shared by the auction house.

 The composition is made in three parallel registers successively showing the roadway, the sidewalk and the dense urban pattern of shops and buildings.